(Obeisance unto the Moon of Godruma)

 tomāra kṛpāya se anāyāse pāya

-“This sort of pleasure is attained through auspicious activities (śubha-karma), thus dharma, yajña, yoga, homa, and vratas were created.
+“This sort of pleasure is achieved through auspicious activities (śubha-karma), thus dharma, yajña, yoga, homa, and vratas were created.

 sei saba śubha-karma sadā jaḍa-maya